mahlaranjeet/LandingClubCaseStudy/README.md

-## Technologies Used
+## Technologies Used (I have used some python packages and mostly are latest versions)
 -numpy 1.23.5
--pandas
+-pandas 1.5.2
--seborn
+-seborn 0.12.1
--plotly
+-plotly 5.11.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->